 Last Friday night was especially memorable with host Eddie Muller's Q & A of silver screen noir leading lady Colleen Gray, as Quentin Tarantino, fourth row front and center, made his way through a tub of popcorn big enough to hold a bowling ball while crime scribe James "Demon Dog" Ellroy trawled for his next ex-wife in the theatre lobby.

-Allow the Chef to treat you to dinner and a movie.
-Let's start with an old school recipe for Ribeye Steak in a red wine reduction with mushrooms.
-Afterward refill your shot glass and enjoy this classic Noir film clip from "Double Indemnity," directed by Billy Wilder of James M. Cain's firecracker classic hardboiled novel.
+Afterward, refill your shot glass and enjoy this classic Noir film clip from "Double Indemnity," directed by Billy Wilder of James M. Cain's firecracker classic hardboiled novel.
+(Just scroll to the end of blog post to view.)

 - 99 cent beef ribeye steak